-&lt;sup>†I am a Ph.D. in agricultural and development economics at the University of California, Davis.
-E-mail: tdgong@ucdavis.edu.
-I am deeply grateful to Michael Carter, Steve Boucher, Dalia Ghanem, and Bulat Gafarov for providing thoughtful guidance and advice on this paper and throughout my degree.
+[†]I am an Assistant Professor at the University of Manitoba.
+E-mail: tengda.gong@umanitoba.ca.
+I am deeply grateful to my PhD advisors Michael Carter, Steve Boucher, Dalia Ghanem, and Bulat Gafarov at UC Davis for their thoughtful guidance and advice on this paper and throughout my degree.
 Many thanks to Ashish Sheony, Arman Rezaee, Diana Moreira, and other audiences at the Development Tea and Development Workshop of ARE, UC Davis for insightful discussions and helpful feedback.
 I also want to thank Meilin Ma, Melanie Khamis, and other participants at the 2022 AAEA, WEAI, and MEA annual conferences, Nicholas P. Magnan and other audiences at the UGA Development Workshop, and Tyler Ransom at the 2023 CES North American Conference for the valuable suggestions about future improvements on this work.